PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Winner: Kayak

-On Roosevelt, Chelan, or any water where you can't see the other side, kayaks rule.
-Better tracking, easier to cover water, and you won't end up in Canada when the afternoon wind kicks up.
+On Roosevelt, Chelan, or any water where you cannot see the other side, kayaks rule.
+Better tracking, easier to cover water, and you will not end up in Canada when the afternoon wind kicks up.

 Fly Fishing